 Central Region Office Directory

-Upon intake, prisoners are searched, have a digital mugshot and right index fingerprint taken, and are evaluated for medical and mental health issues by medical staff.
-Prisoner's property is inventoried, and a thorough pat search (and metal detector search) of each prisoner is performed.
+Upon intake, men and women are searched, have a digital mugshot and right index fingerprint taken, and are evaluated for medical and mental health issues by medical staff.
+Their property is inventoried, and a thorough pat search (and metal detector search) of each person is performed.
 Fingerprint cards are sent to the CBI electronically.
 A check for any additional warrants is made when the fingerprints are classed and searched by the Denver Police Department Identification Bureau.

 The process time for an inmate to be booked into jail can vary.
 However, it usually takes between two-six hours to be fully processed through our intake system.
 There are many things that can prolong an offender's identification process.
 Fingerprints are transmitted to the Denver Police Department Identification Bureau, Colorado Bureau of Investigation's fingerprint database and the FBI's fingerprint database for clearance.
 The jail has no control over how long the process will take.